Cancer Types & Treatments

 Prostate Cancer Treatment

-In cases where prostate cancer is discovered early and is slow-growing, “watchful waiting” may be the best treatment.
-For more aggressive or fast-growing cases, we offer a variety of treatment options including targeted radiation and surgery.
+In cases where prostate cancer is discovered early and is growing slowly, the best approach may be “active surveillance”.
+For more aggressive or fast-growing cases, we offer a variety of treatment options.

-Targeted radiation therapy, including brachytherapy, is used to shrink or eliminate cancer while reducing the effect on other nearby organs.
+Targeted radiation therapy, is used to eradicate cancer while reducing the effect on other nearby organs.
 When surgery is needed, we offer minimally invasive, laparoscopic, and video-assisted tumor and prostate removal.
 Advanced cancer treatment may also include chemotherapy, hormone therapy and immunotherapy to stop or slow down tumor growth.

 Bladder Cancer Treatment